 What is a building designer?

-These days, the role of a building designer extends into the design of functional, energy efficient and often spectacularly creative homes.
+A building designer may perform the similar roles to that of an architect.
+They too can design of functional, energy efficient and often spectacularly creative homes.

 Building designers can come from a number of design-related backgrounds.
 This includes people with degrees and experience in architecture who aren’t officially registered as architects, as well as people who have extensive formal education in any number of design fields.